Care Strelitzia

 Strelitzia care

 Bring the tropics into your living room with the Strelitzia, also known as the Bird of Paradise plant!
 This cool houseplant originates from South Africa, where it grows happily in the sun along the coast.
-It's no surprise that its large, bright green leaves and striking flowers (which look like a bird of paradise) immediately catch your eye.
+It is no surprise that its large, bright green leaves and striking flowers (which look like a bird of paradise) immediately catch your eye.

 This tropical beauty is not only an eye-catcher, but also quite easy to care for if you know what it needs.
 We explain step by step how to best care for your Strelitzia, so that the plant feels completely at home with you.